Why Is Xanax So Addictive?

 Some people develop a tolerance after taking Xanax for extended periods of time or in high doses.
-This may occur even when taking it as prescribed by a doctor.
+This may occur even when they are taking it as prescribed by a doctor.
 Tolerance may begin quickly or set in slowly depending on the dosage, how a person metabolizes the drug, and whether or not he or she is taking other medications.
 For most people, tolerance develops within days to weeks of regular use.
-Tolerance to Xanax also usually accompanies the onset of physical dependence and the associated arrival of withdrawal symptoms, making it especially difficult to quit (Ashton, 2005).
+Tolerance to Xanax also usually accompanies the onset of physical Xanax dependence and the associated arrival of Xanax withdrawal symptoms, making it especially difficult to quit (Ashton, 2005).

-Methods of Use and the Effects of Xanax
+Methods of Use and the Effects of Xanax Use

 Xanax is most commonly swallowed in pill form, but some users crush it up and either snort or inject the drug—hoping to hasten or otherwise enhance its effects.
-Common short-term side effects of Xanax include:
+Common short-term side effects of Xanax use include:

 - Difficulty concentrating.

 - Impaired memory.

 - Low blood pressure.